 But having a list of engaging ideas in your back pocket might mean the difference between them wanting to pack it in after only an hour at the beach and not being able to drag them home after several.

-The following activities are fun and also help kids develop their basic movement skills:
+The following fun beach games are great for kids and will also help them develop basic movement skills.

 1. How Low Can You Go?